Flamingo Las Vegas Restaurants: 6 Best Places to Eat

 Club Cappuccino

-Whether you start your day with a sandwich or a pastry, you will be satisfied all day when you start with Club Cappucino.
-They also have a lunchtime appropriate menu that includes a range of salads for the health-conscious.
+Whether you start your day with a savory sandwich or a sweet, indulgent pastry, you will be satisfied all day when you start it at Club Cappucino.
+They also have a lunchtime appropriate menu that includes a range of salads for health-conscious eaters.

 • Price Range: $